A compact object with a K type star companion in the solar neighborhood: a wide post common envelope binary with a white

 \subsubsection{The evolutionary history of J0447}

 From the previous section, we know that the MS donor is populated by the {\it s}-process elements, which are produced from TP-AGB star.
 This means that the progenitors of the WDs should undergo TP-AGB phases.
-Assuming that the compact object is a WD, the formation scenario of the J\,0447 system is as follows.
-In a main-sequence binary, the primary evolves to the TP-AGB phase and fills its Roche lobe, while the secondary is still a main-sequence star.
+Assuming that the compact object is a WD, the formation scenario of the J0447 system is as follows.
+In an MS binary, the primary evolves to the TP-AGB phase and fills its Roche lobe, while the secondary is still an MS star.
 Then the system experiences an unstable mass transfer and enters the common envelope phase.
-After the ejection of the CE, the system evolves into a binary system consisting of a WD and a MS star.
+After the ejection of the CE, the system evolves into a binary system consisting of a WD and an MS star.
 Below we try to constrain the binary parameters of the progenitors of J0447.

 For a binary system to enter a CE phase, the mass ratio must exceed a critical mass ratio.
 In this case, we refer to the critical mass ratio given by \citet{2002MNRAS.329..897H} (see their Eq.
 57).
-For the common envelope process, we adopt the energy budget prescription, i.e.
+For the CE process, we adopt the energy budget prescription, i.e.

 where $G$ is the gravitational constant; $M_{\rm C}$ and $M_{\rm K}$ are the masses of the compact object and companion star, respectively; $a_{\rm i}$ and $a_{\rm f}$ are the binary separation at the onset of CE and after the ejection of CE, $M_{\rm i}$ is the progenitor mass of the compact object, $M_{\rm c}$ is its core mass at the onset of CE and $\alpha_{\rm CE}$ is the CE efficiency. $E_{\rm bind}$ is the binding energy of the envelope of the progenitor of the WD. $m$ is the mass coordinate, $r$ is the radius and $\varepsilon_{\rm int}$ is the internal energy, which includes the radiation energy and thermal energy, but not the recombination energies.